 Today’s successful business world is marked by more collaboration, more mutilisation and more co-operative ownership between stakeholders.

+A customer not a target.
 Participation and freedom are more valuable than control.
 The social web allows savvy businesses to build on the techniques of relationship marketing and to develop active multi-level dialogues with those inside and outside their organisations.
 Together forming mutual expectations through earned trust and loyalty.

 The chart tracks the positive transition in communications’ approach from manipulation through transaction and relationship marketing to co-creation.
-It’s a growth in thinking from customer focus (albeit treating her as merely passive) towards the rounded view of the stakeholder which co-exists alongside the firm to fulfill mutually rewarding needs.
+It’s a growth in thinking from customer focus (albeit treating her as merely passive) towards the rounded view of the stakeholder which co-exists alongside the firm to fulfil mutually rewarding needs.

 I’ve adapted the work of Prahaland and Ramaswamy in the chart, as well as later modifications by the Open University Business School, to widen the approach from customer to include stakeholder and elevate the function from marketing to strategic relevance for every business.